Steve-Shambles/head2head/README.md

 I do this for fun FFS lol) and probably only I can understand the spaghetti I have created here (I have ADHD brain and it works different to most other people) it all makes sense to me!!!

+Create your own executable file with pyinstaller (pip install pyinstaller) first: pyinstaller head2head_v072.py -n head2head_v072 --windowed --onefile to run, the exe will need the complete data folder in same dir as the exe.

 Steve Shambles.